 MM

-A doctor will assess a person’s health and individual goals to help decide on a treatment plan that best suits their needs.
+A doctor will assess a person’s health and individual goals to help create a treatment plan that best suits their needs.

 • chemotherapy, which destroys or controls the growth of cancer cells